yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 ---

-The YAML-formatted structured fact example has the same problem as the simpler external facts example: too many spaces before (and after) the colons.
-In addition, as formatted the keys `Use` and `Owner` are duplicated, the `Owner` array does not have a colon and its elements are not properly indented.
+The YAML-formatted structured facts example has the same problem as the simpler external facts example: too many spaces before (and after) the colons.
+In addition, the keys `Use` and `Owner` are duplicated, the `Owner` array does not have a colon and its elements are not properly indented.

 In order for the `facter` commands on page 104 to work, it should be formatted as: